-How To Face The Things You Fear (Part One)by Dr Emma Gray - 21st October, 2014
+How To Face The Things You Fearby Dr Emma Gray - 21st October, 2014

-The first part of this blog looks are why we experience fear or anxiety in the face of certain challenges that have the potential to move our lives forward in a positive way.
+The first part of this blog looks at why we experience fear or anxiety in the face of certain challenges that have the potential to move our lives forward in a positive way.

 We fear things because we predict that something negative will happen and that we will not then have the resources to cope.